ariv3ra/blogs-microshare/infra_as_code/page01.md

 The `terraform.tf` file contains the AWS creds needed to execute tasks on the AWS platform.
 This file also specifies where your projects state is stored on S3.
 Storing the file on S3 provide a safe backup location and also serves as a centralized location for sharing this state file amongst teams.

-## Intialize Terraform Project
+## Initialize Terraform Project
-Now that we've crated the `terraform.tf` we can intialize our terraform project which basically sets the project environment & creates the state file in the location mentioned in the `key` parameter above.
+Now that we've created the `terraform.tf` we can initialize our terraform project which basically sets the project environment & creates the state file in the location mentioned in the `key` parameter above.
 You should see a message that reads `Terraform has been successfully initialized!`

 ## Terraform main.tf file
-We have all the elements in place to start building out our terraform project so lets create a new file named `main.tf` and we will start populating with our project code.
+We have all the elements in place to start building out our terraform project so let's create a new file named `main.tf` and we will start populating with our project code.

 ```bash
 $ touch maint.tf